-An extraordinary council meeting may be called by:
+An extraordinary community board meeting may be called by:

-- (a) Resolution of the council, or - (b) A requisition in writing delivered to the chief executive which is signed by: - i.
-The Mayor; or - ii.
-Not less than one third of the total membership of the council (including vacancies).
+- (a) Resolution of the community board; or - (b) A requisition in writing delivered to the Chief Executive which is signed by: - i.
+The Chairperson; or - ii.
+Not less than one third of the total membership of the community board (including vacancies).